Old Ordnance Survey Maps of County Durham

 serve the town until 1896), St Ives church, Bradley Shops, Leadgate Hospital, Pont House, old ironstone shafts, coke ovens, and stretches of the NER Medomsley Branch,

 NER South Medomsley Branch, Iveston Railway.
-We include a directory of Leadgate on the reverse.

 The map links up with Sheets 11.10 Blackhill & Shotley Bridge to the west.